 Who are the reporters?

 There is currently no Local Democracy Reporter for Greenwich, a role which also includes covering Bexley and Bromley.
-The contract is held by the News Shopper, whose parent company Newsquest is responsible for recruitment.
-Lachlan Leeming held the role between December 2019 and November 2020; we used stories from Tom Bull between November 2018 and August 2019.
+The contract is held by the News Shopper, whose parent company Newsquest has chosen to leave the role vacant until its contract ends in June – leaving 853 on its own covering council matters in Greenwich.

-Jessie Mathewson is the LDR for the Greater London Authority and London Assembly.
-She is based at the Times series of local papers in north London.
+Joe Talora is the LDR for the Greater London Authority and London Assembly.
+He is based at the Times series of local papers in north London, but will transfer to the Evening Standard in July.
+Until December 2020 this role was held by Jessie Mathewson.

 Very occasionally, you may see bylines for reporters for other areas whose stories have been made available for us to use: Rachael Burford, for Tower Hamlets and Newham, based at the Evening Standard; and Ed Sheridan, for Hackney, who is based at the Hackney Citizen.